brucellino/upgraded-adventure/_posts/2023-06-11-Krateo-deploy-terraform.md

 This kind of imperative, step-by-step approach is prone to being unreliable, and is one of the main reasons that [declarative formats are strongly suggested](https://12factor.net/).
 Yes, we can codify these steps into a pipeline, and that's a great start if there's no alternative, but any pipeline can fail unpredictably.
 Besides the reliability of the pipeline, we're adding extra work by forcing steps to be taken, in a specific order.
 We have to keep several things in our head at the same time, which are not explicitly and irrevocably linked between them.
-In the software development world, this is the kind of thing that would compile fine, and then generate runtime errors, forcing the developer (operator in our case), to break a state of flow with ana interruption, go back and debug.
+In the software development world, this is the kind of thing that would compile fine, and then generate runtime errors, forcing the developer (operator in our case), to break a state of flow with an interruption, go back and debug.

 Long story short, I really wanted to make the deployment as declarative as possible, so I chose to add a [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) resource linked to the creation of the kubernetes cluster, in order to represent the imperative Krateo installation.